saltastro/saltapi/specs/salt-api.rst

   1. The success response message is returned: "200 OK"

+  2. The response content type returned is: application/json

-  2. The response headers location contains the newly created proposal's url or endpoint.
+  2. The response headers location contains the newly created proposal's url.

   3. The response data contains a proposal code of the newly created proposal.

 * **If the post request do not succeed:**

-  1. If multiple proposal files submitted, an error message is returned: "400 BAD REQUEST"
+  1. If multiple proposal files submitted, an error message is returned: "400 BAD REQUEST" ?

-  2. If the proposal file is not a zip file, an error message is returned: "415 UNSUPPORTED MEDIA TYPE"
+  2. If the proposal file is not a zip file, an error message is returned: "415 UNSUPPORTED MEDIA TYPE" ?

-  3. If the user is not authenticated, an error message is returned: "401 UNAUTHORIZED"
+  3. If the user is not authenticated, an error message is returned: "401 UNAUTHORIZED" ?

-  4. If the user is not authorized, an error message is returned: "403 FORBIDDEN"
+  4. If the user is not authorized, an error message is returned: "403 FORBIDDEN" ?

+  5. If the request method is not a POST method, an error message is returned: "405 METHOD NOT ALLOWED"

 * **Functionality Tests:**

+  1. The content of the zip file matches the expected content, else, an error message is returned.

+  2. The post request method is called once when the end point is triggered, else, an error message is returned.

+  3. The filename posted matches the filename of the attached/uploaded file, else, an error message is returned.

-  1. If the request method is not a POST method, an error message is returned: "405 METHOD NOT ALLOWED"
+  4. The url used by the post request method is correct, else, an error massage is returned.

-  2. The request method is requested with the correct data, else, an error message is returned: "Please provide valid data."
+  2. The request method is requested with the correct data, else, an error message is returned.

 ****************************